A healthy, balanced diet both before conception and during pregnancy will help give your baby the best start in life.

 |Raw shellfish||Food poisoning|

-Visit The Food Standards Agency for lots more useful advice (this link will open a new window).
+Visit NHS choices for lots more useful advice (this link will open a new window).

 For advice on pregnancy and a vegetarian or vegan diet: